Neterpila/Rock_paper_scissors_backend/services/lobby/README.md

 ```

 The clients should than take this game id and open a new connection to another WebSocket endpoint.
 You can find more info on how to connect and what to do an that endpoint [here](../game/).

+After the game starts the connection to the lobby is not closed and you can still chat in it for example (you'll have to handle that of the frontend though).<br>
+After the game ends you may disconnect from the game endpoint and do a new ready check here in the lobby to start another game.